HOME | Post-Op Radiation | Questions & Answers | Diet | Recurrence |Surgery vs Radiation

 Results of Standard Mediterranean Diets

 Standard Mediterranean diets are often full of whole grain breads, pastas, beans and starchy vegetables.
 This major study had 3800 people follow a standard mediterranean diet for 5 years with extra supplementation of olive oil or nuts.
 It found that 63.5% had metabolic syndrome at the beginning of the study, and 65.8% had metabolic syndrome at the end of the study.
 Hypertension increased from 93% of participants to 95%.
 Fasting blood sugar increased from 65% of participants to 68%.
-The authors concluded a Mediterranean diet was beneficial, but I am a little underwhelmed!
-My thought is that if you follow a mediterranean diet from a young age you can avoid many diseases, but if you come to it later in life or already have metabolic syndrome then you may need a lower carb version.
+The authors concluded a Mediterranean diet was beneficial, but call me underwhelmed!
+My thought is that if you follow a mediterranean diet from a young age you can avoid many diseases, but if you come to it later in life or already have metabolic syndrome then you probably need a lower carb version.

 Three Degrees of Mediterranean